dvk65/inland-flooding/README.md

 - visualize the distribution of flood events using countplots and maps;
 - identify common flood events by comparing STN and gauge data.

-To visualize the flood event observations, use the following command:
+To visualize the flood event observations, use the following command (1):
 ```
 make eda_flood_event
 ```